You’ve seen movies that depict front lawns with cars missing their wheels and propped up on cement blocks. That’s not just Hollywood fancy.

 Neighborhoods all over the U.S. have junk cars hanging out in people’s front yard.
 Even in rural areas, some homeowners allow junk cars to gather on their large property.

-At first glance, junk cars seem like the first thing you’d want to get rid of.
+At first glance, seem like the first thing you’d want to get rif of is the car and selling your junk car is easy.
 They’re unsightly, become rusty, and take up a lot of space.
-They also make a property look run down.
+They also make a property look run down. .

 Surprising as it may seem, however, there are some benefits to keeping junk cars around.